blockchainshifu/blockchainshifu/README.md

 I have finished smart contract of NFT customization on solana on May 28

+🔭 I am working on the frontend of Omens Customization Project...

 <!--
 **blockchainshifu/blockchainshifu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.